Deploy Nash on your storefront in five minutes

 These show up in the chat agent's introduction and on your store's discovery file.

-3. Drop in your products
+3. Get your products in

 4. Add your API key